excelsior-oss/excelsior-jet-maven-plugin/README.md

 to disable compilation of project dependencies.
 This way you may set `protect/optimize/pack` properties for your main artifact only and for entries described with `<path>` parameter of `<dependencies>` section of the plugin.
-It gives you a complete freedom to specify what will be compiled by the plugin.

 #### Customizing Package Content